 Are You Struggling?

 Many of the ideas espoused by the Episcopal church ring true throughout the field of addiction and recovery.
-Addiction is a curable disease and a big part of the cure is support from others.
-It may seem more comfortable to try and address the issue alone, but detoxing and recovering alone is always more dangerous and often leads to the return to use of substances.
+Addiction is a treatable disease and a big part of the treatment is support from others.
+It may seem more comfortable to attempt to quit using alcohol and drugs alone, but detoxing and recovering alone is always more dangerous and often leads to the return to use of substances.
 If substance use disorders are part of your life, reach out to a treatment provider today.
 Quality care is available for you or someone you love.